CCRI-Cyberknights/page/docs/DYNAMIC-LINK-TESTING.md

 ## Overview

-The CCRI Cyberknights Landing Pages project now includes a **dynamic link testing system** that automatically discovers and validates ALL links found in your HTML before every commit.
+The Cyber Club Landing Pages project now includes a **dynamic link testing system** that automatically discovers and validates ALL links found in your HTML before every commit.
 This ensures that any new links you add will be automatically tested without manual configuration.

 ## 🌐 Dual URL Testing